ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 #### Task 2.1.1.
 Generate RSA and ECDSA keys of different lengths with OpenSSL.
 Private keys are required for time measurement.

-Use both legacy command `genrsa` and newer commands `genpkey` for creating the RSA keys.
+Use both legacy command `genrsa` and newer command `genpkey` for creating the RSA keys.
 For ECDSA keys, use `ecparam` command.

 Compare the results and the time it takes to generate the keys.